raysan5/raylib/README.md

 basic example
 --------------
 This is a basic raylib example, it creates a window and it draws the text `"Congrats!
 You created your first window!"` in the middle of the screen.
-This example can be seen [running live in web here](https://www.raylib.com/examples/web/core/loader.html?name=core_basic_window).
+Check this example [running live on web here](https://www.raylib.com/examples/web/core/loader.html?name=core_basic_window).
 ```c
 #include "raylib.h"